 In this post, I cover exactly how you can do it.

 Setting You Up To Succeed

 Before I start suggesting different tools you can use to achieve the goal, I want to explain the reasoning behind them.

 To put it simply, you want to put yourself in an environment that doesn’t let you do NOT succeed with your posture.

 In other words, even if you were to try slouching, the environment wouldn’t let you do that.

-Here's how to make it happen.
+Here are 4 tips to make it happen.

 How donut shaped cushion is a good start because it has indentations for both thighs.